What is the Ideal Attention Span for Kids, and Why Are Shorter Classes More Effective?

 Introduction

-In this blog, we’ll explore scientific research on attention spans, why shorter study sessions are more effective, and how instrucko’s structured approach enhances learning outcomes for children.
+In this blog, we explore scientific research regarding the attention span, why shorter study sessions are actually more effective, and how the organized approach offered by Instrucko can enhance learning in children.

-A widely accepted formula used by educators states that a child’s attention span is approximately 2 to 5 minutes per year of age (Hartley & Davies, 1986).
+One formula widely accepted among educators calculates that the duration of the attention span of the child will be approximately 2 to 5 minutes for each year of the child's age (Hartley & Davies, 1986).

 Why long study sessions don’t work for kids